Edward Abraham, MD

 Reporting directly to Abraham are the clinical department chairs, basic science department chairs, senior associate deans, and center directors.
 The Dean of the Graduate School of Biomedical Sciences dually reports to Abraham and the Provost of WFU.
-The clinical department chairs also have a reporting relationship to the President and COO of Wake Forest Baptist Health.

 Abraham is an internationally distinguished pulmonary medicine and critical care physician and an accomplished scientist with continuous National Institutes of Health (NIH) funding for more than 25 years.

 He has been principal or co-investigator on more than $35 million in NIH grants or contracts and $58 million in other research funding, and holds four patents.
 Dr. Abraham came here from the University of Alabama at Birmingham (UAB), where he was Chair of the Department of Medicine.

 During his 5½ years at UAB, their Department of Medicine increased research funding by 25 percent, developed a physician-scientist track in the residency program, initiated a mentoring program for junior faculty, enhanced diversity among faculty and trainees, and fostered a culture of collaboration and teamwork among faculty and staff.